 I learned about trading, making markets, and SOES from his family.

-This was a big big risk but my dad believed that I had a chance.
+This was a big risk, but my dad believed that I had a chance.

-Learning via SOES ( Small Order Execution System) you get to see the the market the way it actually existed.
+Learning via SOES ( Small Order Execution System), you get to see the market the way it actually existed.

-What is size on an offer, what is a refresh, these things start to make sense when you understand orderflow.
+What is the size of an offer?
+What is a refresh?
+These things start to make sense when you understand order flow.

 It was like seeing inside the Matrix.